jamestomasino/sass-boilerplate/README.markdown

 Running `bundle exec guard` starts the LiveReload watcher.

-## Jammit ##
+## Sprockets ##

-If you like the way SASS organizes and compiles your CSS, then you'll like how [Jammit](http://documentcloud.github.com/jammit/) does the same for your JavaScript.
-It will bundle everything up, minify it, and even gzip for you.
+If you like the way SASS organizes and compiles your CSS, then you'll like how [Sprockets](https://github.com/sstephenson/sprockets) does the same for your JavaScript.
+It will bundle everything up and minify it.
 Now we can have a single CSS and single JS include, just like you've always wanted.

-By default, the `js.config` is set to generate expanded js for eassy testing.
-It is our best practice to minify this in production.
+By default, the `js.config` is set to generate expanded js for easy testing.
+It is our best practice to minify this before moving to production.

 Running `bundle exec guard` starts the Jammit watcher.